qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/deployment-pyside6-deploy.rst

 two folds:

 #.
 Using the command line, you can control the deployment parameters without specifying them each
-   time..
+   time.
 It is saved permanently in a file, and any subsequent runs much later in time would enable the user to be aware of their last deployment parameters.

 #.
 Since these parameters are saved into a file, they can be checked into version control.
 This